 About the Artist

 Michael Simi (Seattle) merges digital technology with everyday objects to create art systems and installations that question the poetics of interaction.
-His goal: “to create a diffusion layer between personal experience and the obfuscating nature of language.”
-Michael has been shown across Washington in addition to many shows in Marquette, MI where he completed his Bachelor of Fine Arts in 2004.
-He completed his education in 2007 with a Master in Fine Arts from the University of Washington.
+His goal, “to create a diffusion layer between personal experience and the obfuscating nature of language.”
+Michael's work has been shown across Washington in addition to many shows in Marquette, Michigan where he completed his BFA in 2004.
+He completed his education in 2007 with a MFA from the University of Washington.
 His work is scheduled to be shown at Seattle’s Gallery 4Culture in 2009.

-Michael received a 2008 GAP for financial assistance for the completion of his multi-disciplinary sculptural figure installation, Applewood Manor.
+Michael received 2008 GAP Award funding for financial assistance for the completion of his multidisciplinary sculptural figure installation, Applewood Manor.
 His most ambitious project to date, Applewood Manor will feature a group of 24 full-sized, clothed figures with a speaker in every head.
 Each figure will have independent “thoughts and concerns” to be voiced through their speaker.
 The resulting sound will, at times be a cacophony and, at others, a symphony.

 Information included above was provided by artist at the time of application.